 - The bag was almost 100 percent effective in disrupting the control test tag used to test the EAS towers for operational ability.

-Thus, the conclusion is that the bag would provide for at least some success in EAS disruption—and probably much better rates of success should someone add more lining (aluminum foil, for example) to the bag.
+The conclusion is that the bag would provide for at least some success in EAS disruption—and probably much better rates of success should someone add more lining (aluminum foil, for example) to the bag.
 So, it does appear that I found a retail establishment unknowingly stocking shoplifting tools.

 The question remains: how does the retail industry address this issue?
 This can be done with some simple but effective strategies.
 First, identify those items in your inventory that could be used as shoplifting tools or aids.
 Then determine the best manner in which to store and display them.
 I am not suggesting that one secure an inexpensive cooler (I purchased it for $3.99) on locking pegs; rather, given the price, this item would make a great complementary item for any business to place at the customer service area as an impulse buy, especially in warmer climates.